LanaD-cell/oh-no-lola/README.md

 - The page contains a hero image and a contact form.
 - Clicking the send button opens the 404 page.
+- The input fields for Name and Email have validation.

 #### Navbar